Send & Receive Animated GIFs in Messages on iPhone

 You can also save the animated gif to the camera roll for future access through Photos app, though it’s not necessary to do that if you’re just looking to send one out.
 You will find that gifs do not animate when they are stored in Camera Roll however, thus to get it to become animated again you would need to place it into a new iMessage.

-If you’d rather make your own animated gifs, you can do so directly on the iPhone using a variety of apps.
+If you’d rather make your own animated gifs on the iPhone, you can do so directly on the iPhone using a variety of apps.
 One easy to use and powerful free app for this purpose is GifMill, which makes it easy to convert any video into an animated gif, and also provides editing tools if you want to spruce up your animated gif, delete frames, add filters, or text layovers.
+You can learn how to make animated GIFs with GifMill here.

 Adding animated gifs into messages is definitely fun, but remember that multimedia heavy message threads can grow quite large and need to be removed from time to time, or else the Other storage can grow to unreasonable sizes on an iPhone, iPad, or iPod touch.